-In addition to the above items, international students applying for the certificate programs at SSU must submit the following:
+In addition to the above items, international students seeking F-1 status must submit the following:

 - Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
-An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
-The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - Copy of passport, including information page, Visa, and I-94 validity page; - International Students are only eligible for certain programs approved by Student and Exchange Visitor Program.
+An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
+The minimum balance required is determined by program choice, selection of payment option, and number of dependents - Copy of passport, including information page and Visa - Copy of I-94 admission record - International Students are only eligible for certain programs approved by Student and Exchange Visitor Program.
 Please check with the admissions office before applying.